 Pain Physician Journal – a scholarly body of work specifically geared to interventional pain management.
 The Pain Physician journal is a quarterly publication that provides a forum for development and dissemination of knowledge through its many original contributions and systematic review.
 The journal has been indexed and included on Excerpta Medica, EMBASE, Medline, PubMed, and Index Medicus.

-IPM Reports Journal - an open access electronic publication of The American Society of Interventional Pain Physicians and a Clinical Companion Journal to Pain Physician. presents the latest studies, research, and information vital to those in the emerging specialty of interventional pain management – and critical to the people they serve.
+Pain Medicine Case Reports Journal - an open access electronic publication of The American Society of Interventional Pain Physicians and a Clinical Companion Journal to Pain Physician. presents the latest studies, research, and information vital to those in the emerging specialty of interventional pain management – and critical to the people they serve.

 The American Board of Interventional Pain Physicians (ABIPP) is a Specialty Board providing Board Certification.